 What’s wrong with this story?
-For one the headline suggests that the first refugees that came to Finland was over 40 years.
+For one, the headline suggests that the first refugees that came to Finland was over 40 years.
 Wrong.
-The first big group of refugees that came to Finland was about 94 years ago in 1921, when some 6,500 Russians fled the Soviet Union from the island fortification of Kronstadt, located near St Petersburg.
-By not investigating enough the reporter, Jukka Harju, reinforces some of the myths about Finland like so few have come here and so recently.
+The first big group of refugees came to Finland about 94 years ago, in 1921, when some 6,500 Russians fled the Soviet Union from the island fortification of Kronstadt, located near St Petersburg.
+By not investigating enough, the reporter, Jukka Harju, reinforces some of the myths about Finland like so few have come here recently.
 What about during World War 2?
-Where the Ingrians that fled the former Soviet Union to Finland refugees like the 420,000 Karelians that were forced to abandon their homes after their lands were ceded to the USSR?
+Where were the Ingrians that fled the former Soviet Union to Finland refugees like the 420,000 Karelians that were forced to abandon their homes after their lands were ceded to the USSR?

-The Vietnamese, Chileans and Somalis that came here as refugees were just one out of many groups that moved to Finland after independence.
+The Vietnamese, Chileans, and Somalis that came here as refugees were just one out of many groups that moved to Finland after independence.
 They’re not the first.
 Another question that the reporter states is that the Vietnamese “adapted” while the Somalis faced “prejudices.”
-If the reporter would have done his work more carefully, he’d discover pretty rapidly that it wasn’t only prejudice that the Somalis faced, and still face, hostile endemic racism.
-Prejudice is, in my opinion, a too light word to describe the Somali experience in Finland.
+If the reporter would have done his work more carefully, he’d discovered pretty rapidly that it wasn’t only prejudiced that the Somalis faced, and still face, hostile endemic racism.
+In my opinion, prejudice is too light to describe the Somali experience in Finland.
 Didn’t the Vietnamese face any “prejudice?”
 What about the Chileans?
-A little digging would prove that all groups that come here have faced racism.
+A little digging would prove that all groups here have faced racism.

 Tänä vuonna Suomeen 10 000 laitonta pakolaista (Ilta-Sanomat)

 What is wrong with this tabloid billboard?
-Ilta-Sanomat, which was responsible for spreading racism against Somalis in the early 1990s, is at it again.
-This billboard by the tabloid claims that this year “10,000 illegal refugees” will arrive in Finland.
-What is an illegal refugee anyway and can a refugee ever be “illegal” or undocumented?
+Ilta-Sanomat, responsible for spreading racism against Somalis in the early 1990s, is at it again.
+This tabloid billboard claims that “10,000 illegal refugees” will arrive in Finland this year.
+What is an illegal refugee, and can a refugee ever be “illegal” or undocumented?
 This kind of twisted logic, which was first heard from the Perussuomalaiset (PS)* a while back, is being parroted by the tabloid.
-Has anything changed in about 20 years if we look at the two billboards below when it comes to spreading racism and lies about refugees?
+Has anything changed in about 20 years if we look at the two billboards below regarding spreading racism and lies about refugees?

 A2 Pakolais-ilta (YLE)

 What was wrong with this television debate?
-Even if one of the hosts on the program was Wali Hashi, it was white Finns’ perceptions and opinions about asylum seekers coming to Finland and how they should integrate to our society.
-The term “integration” was mentioned a lot of times but it was code for assimilation, or one-way integration.
-Every form of prejudice Finland has about asylum seekers and migrants, like they are criminals, rapists, social welfare bums and other labels, were pushed around freely during the one-sided debate.
+Even if one of the hosts on the program was Wali Hashi, it was white Finns’ perceptions and opinions about asylum seekers coming to Finland and how they should integrate into our society.
+The term “integration” was mentioned many times but was code for assimilation or one-way integration.
+Every form of prejudice Finland has about asylum seekers and migrants, like they are criminals, rapists, social welfare bums, and other labels, were pushed around freely during the one-sided debate.
 Forcing a refugee family to eat porridge and speaking of these people, who are also medics and university graduates, as helpless children who have to learn that zucchini is kesäkurpitsa in Finnish is beyond me.
 The program did little to dispel the xenophobic climate in Finland but instead reinforced it by not challenging it.
-On top of this you had one National Coalition Party MP, Susanna Koski, and a pastor, Marjanna Toivianen, who still don’t know that the correct Finnish term for integration is kotoutuminen, not kotiutuminen, which means “coming home.”
+On top of this, you had one National Coalition Party MP, Susanna Koski, and a pastor, Marjanna Toivianen, who still don’t know that the correct Finnish term for integration is kotoutuminen, not kotiutuminen, which means “coming home.”
 In 1998 Finland had to invent a new term for integration because none existed before that.
 That term is kotoutuminen.

-If YLE cannot do a descent TV debate on our ever-growing culturally diverse society it should not do one at all.
+If YLE cannot do a decent TV debate on our ever-growing culturally diverse society, it should not do one.

 Iraqis on Facebook warn compatriots against coming to Finland – (YLE in English)

 Why is this story an example of opinionated journalism?
-It’s clear that for some Finns, and especially for political parties like the Perussuomalaiset (PS)*, the humanitarian crisis has brought out the worst in them.
-There is no respect for human rights and people are seen as numbers with price tags.
+The humanitarian crisis has brought out the worst in them some Finns, especially for political parties like the Perussuomalaiset (PS)*.
+There is no respect for human rights; people are seen as numbers with price tags.
 Anti-immigration sentiment is strong in this country.
 Immigration is seen by too many as a problem, not as an opportunity.
 That’s why you see the debate on asylum seekers shifting in the media from people fleeing war and poverty to human trafficking.
-The YLE story shows three ungrateful Iraqis that came here and now want to return back to their country.
+The YLE story shows three ungrateful Iraqis who came here and now want to return to their country.
 What do such thankless persons in the story signal to the reader?
 Is it that the three asylum seekers, as well as many others, that are coming to Finland from Iraq aren’t real refugees?
-Why would a person who’s seen war, members of his family killed and sold everything to move here would want to return to Iraq?
-Why doesn’t the reporter write about the hundreds of thousands of asylum seekers who are fleeing war but cannot return home?
+Why would a person who’s seen war, his family members killed and sold everything to move here want to return to Iraq?
+Why doesn’t the reporter write about the hundreds of thousands of asylum seekers fleeing war but cannot return home?
 The wish of the Iraqis to return home must be the same that the reporter has of them: Go back to where you came from.

-Nainen löi mustaa tyttöä pussissa Turussa – (Turun Sanomat)
+Nainen löi mustaa tyttöä bussissa Turussa – (Turun Sanomat)

 What’s wrong with this story?
-Let’s begin with the headline, which claims that membership of Suomen Sisu, a far right white Finnish supremacist association, has “soared.”
+Let’s begin with the headline, which claims that membership of Suomen Sisu, a far-right white Finnish supremacist association, has “soared.”
 What do they mean by “soared” anyway?
-The story claims that the association got 390 new members after Perussuomalaiset (PS)* MP Olli Immonen, who is chairman of Suomen Sisu, made his declaration of war in Facebook against “the nightmare of multiculturalism.”
-In my book 390 isn’t much unless you compare it with 100 members.
+The story claims that the association got 390 new members after Perussuomalaiset (PS)* MP Olli Immonen, who is chairman of Suomen Sisu, made his declaration of war on Facebook against “the nightmare of multiculturalism.”
+In my book, 390 isn’t much unless you compare it with 100 members.
 Is that the case?
 Even so, 390 is a small amount that looks bigger and more sensational thanks to the term “soared.”
-Another problem with the story is the MTV3 reporter, who interviews Teemu Lahtinen, a former chairman and vice chairman of the association well known for his links with far right and neo-Nazi groups like Kansallinen Vastarintaliike, is that nowhere in the story does the journalist bother to question these facts critically never mind get in touch with other sources that could give some context concerning Suomen Sisu, Lehtinen and Immonen.
-This story is in my opinion an unfortunate example because it offers Suomen Sisu the opportunity to showcase itself as something “normal” when in fact its agenda is racist, far right and white Finnish supremacist.
+Another problem with the story is the MTV3 reporter, who interviews Teemu Lahtinen, a former chairman and vice chairman of the association well known for his links with far right and neo-Nazi groups like Kansallinen Vastarintaliike, is that nowhere in the story does the journalist bother to question these facts critically never mind get in touch with other sources that could give some context concerning Suomen Sisu, Lehtinen, and Immonen.
+This story is an unfortunate example because it offers Suomen Sisu the opportunity to showcase itself as something “normal” when its agenda is racist, far right, and white Finnish supremacist.
 Lazy and uncritical journalism at its worst.

-Some good advice to journalists: When interviewing people like Lahtinen and far right associations like Suomen Sisu, it’s important to be critical.
+Some good advice to journalists: When interviewing people like Lahtinen and far-right associations like Suomen Sisu, it’s important to be critical.
 Critical means asking uncomfortable questions and publishing them.
 It also means using other sources to balance the story.
-If you rubber stamp what the person says then you become a mouthpiece of these politicians and groups.
+If you rubber stamp what the person says, you become a mouthpiece of these politicians and groups.
 You help spread their message of hate.

 Joka seitsemäs suomalainen on rasisti – tässä tuntomerkit (Suomen Kuvalehti)

 What’s wrong with this story?
-Here’s a question to Suomen Kuvalehti: Why when speaking of immigration, cultural diversity and a poll about racist attitudes in Finland do you put a picture of a Muslim woman to go with the story?
+Here’s a question to Suomen Kuvalehti: Why do you put a picture of a Muslim woman to go with the story when speaking of immigration, cultural diversity, and a poll about racist attitudes in Finland?
 It’s odd that almost every time we speak of immigration and cultural diversity in Finland the media often publishes a picture of a black person or Muslim woman.
 Why do they do this if the majority of immigrants that live in Finland are Europeans?
 While the poll by Suomen Kuvalehti on Finnish attitudes towards foreigners and racism is interesting, the story fails with the picture and reveals the newsmagazine’s prejudices.
-These types of pictures that are published with stories on our cultural diversity perpetuate urban tales and racism.
+These types of pictures published with stories on our cultural diversity perpetuate urban tales and racism.